MrTinyAI/Get-into-AI/README.md

 With this examples you can get an intuition about what AI could do today and were it is heading.

 Also I proved some starting point to build such system your self.
-When I started me journey into AI about a year ago I struggled on were to start, because I thought AI is such advanced topic that only scientists could do it.
+When I started me journey into AI about one and a half years ago I struggled on were to start, because I thought AI is such advanced topic that only scientists could do it.
 With this Repo I want to show you that everybody has the possibility so build such systems.